-Endometriosis affects millions of women around the world, but because its signs are so complicated, it is often not detected.
-This condition is characterised by the growth of tissue outside the uterus that resembles the lining of the uterus.
+Endometriosis affects millions of women worldwide, but because its signs are so complicated, it is often not detected.
+This condition is characterized by the growth of tissue outside the uterus that resembles the lining of the uterus.
 It can cause significant discomfort, problems with fertility, and a variety of other symptoms that might hide its presence, making diagnosis difficult.
-I've made it my mission to solve this problem.
+I’ve made it my mission to solve this problem.

-I, Dr. Pankhuri Gautam, have spent the last ten years working as an obstetrician and in pelvic surgery.
-I have done this because I am interested in understanding and treating conditions like endometriosis.
-I learned the basics of medicine at JLN Medical College Ajmer, then got specialised training in surgery at PGI, Rohtak, and finally improved my skills with a DNB.
+I, Dr. Pankhuri Gautam, have spent the last ten years working as an obstetrician, pelvic surgeon, and gynecologist in Jaipur.
+Because I am interested in understanding and treating conditions like endometriosis.
+I learned the basics of medicine at JLN Medical College Ajmer, then got specialized training in surgery at PGI, Rohtak, and finally improved my skills with a DNB.
 These experiences have prepared me to fight this tricky enemy.

-Here, I will share the seven key signs that point to endometriosis, which I've learned through years of dedicated study and hands-on treatment.
+Here, I will share the seven key signs of endometriosis, which I’ve learned through years of dedicated study and hands-on treatment.

 As a specialist dedicated to the fight against endometriosis, I’ve seen personally how this condition gradually affects numerous lives.
 To clarify this frequently misdiagnosed illness, I will outline seven signs of endometriosis below.
 Knowing these signs is the first thing that will help you get the correct diagnosis and treatment, leading to a better, more comfortable life.

 Some signs of endometriosis show up when your period is coming or has already started.
-The most common signs are periods that are painful, last a long time, and are heavy.
+The most common signs are painful periods, last a long time, and are heavy.

 One of the most apparent signs of endometriosis is painful cramping that doesn’t go away even after taking a few non-steroidal anti-inflammatory drugs (NSAIDs) like Motrin or Advil.